Frequently Asked Questions

 What is IAVA’s federal Employer Identification Number (EIN) or Tax ID number?
 IAVA is a 501(c)3 organization, which means that your donation to IAVA is tax-deductible to the full extent allowed by law.
 IAVA’s Employer Identification Number (EIN) and tax ID number is #20-1664531.

 I am a member of the press interested in speaking to someone at IAVA or a veteran spokesperson.
 Where do I direct my inquiry?
 IAVA works with a variety of veteran spokespeople to raise the profile of the most important veterans issues in the media.
 To meet some of our spokespeople, visit our Press Room.
-To arrange an interview with a spokesperson, an IAVA staff member, or IAVA Executive Director Paul Rieckhoff, contact Isabel Black in the Communications Office (isabel[at]iava.org, or (212)982-9699).
+To arrange an interview with a spokesperson, an IAVA staff member, or IAVA Executive Director Paul Rieckhoff, contact our Press Secretary, Carlisle Williams, at firstname.lastname@example.org or (212) 982-9699.